-Repair parts for the New Era Rope Machine are available.
-The handle also fits the Wonder Rope Machines. see the repair parts section.
-Sometimes the adventurous person wants to make their owen rope machine.
-The hookarm parts of the Meyer replica are available in aluminum or brass.
+Sometimes the adventurous person wants to make their own rope machine.
+The hook-arm parts of the Meyer replica are available in aluminum or brass.
 There are also strand shafts with a hook formed in the end of the shaft.
 These shafts can be incorporated into hand cranked or motorized rope machines.

 Naturally, custom made common lay twist rope is available though this web site, in 3, 4, or 6 strand construction, in a variety of materials.
 See the section on custom rope.

 Rope making was a guild craft in the Middle Ages for good reason.
 There are many factors that influence the quality of the rope being produced.
 Hands on training helps put the book information into perspective.
-Greg Davis does a number of museum sponsored ropemaking classes and demonstations each year.
+Greg Davis does a number of museum sponsored rope-making classes and demonstrations each year.
 Use the contact form to reach him to inquire about classes, demonstrations, and locations.